 All Global Policy students complete an internship that supplements their academic study at an appropriate institution or business to gain relevant, marketable experience.
 Those participating in internships or traveling abroad post their thoughts and reflections on the student group blog SPIA ABROAD.

-This summer, SPIA students are interning at the following locations:
+This year, SPIA students are interning at the following locations:

 - Portland, ME (Maine International Trade Center)